Borghese-Gladiator/next-custom-auth-ts/README.md

 - TypeScript
 - React Query (v4) `@tanstack/react-query`

+## Usage
+1. open Home page
+2. navigate to User profile
+3. if logged in, open page
+4. if not logged in, open signin page

 ## Notes
 - `_app.tsx` is for adding Global Layout or Meta Tags
 - `_document.tsx` is for editing the basic structure of your HTML code